 Initially, a Unit full-time faculty member will be providing supervision to the candidates.
 As stated in the USSR, candidates who enter the Alternative program will have content knowledge in a career and technical field; the faculty mentor/evaluator will be assessing the pedagogy for delivery of the content.
 A working partnership with CTE experts in the DOE system is being established to provide professional development to Unit faculty who will be out in the field.

 Attachment3c

-(REJOINDER) SUMMARY FOR LEEWARD COMMUNITY COLLEGE SATEP REVIEW PROGRAM SELF STUDY REPORT LEEWARD COMMUNITY COLLEGE RESPONSE

-Areas for Improvement: The Unit needs to clearly define the role of the candidates, school faculty, and professional education faculty in the assessment of candidate performance during clinical practice.
+(REJOINDER) SUMMARY FOR LEEWARD COMMUNITY COLLEGE SATEP REVIEW PROGRAM SELF STUDY REPORT LEEWARD COMMUNITY COLLEGE RESPONSE the role of the candidates, school faculty, and professional education faculty in the assessment of candidate performance during clinical practice.